Inheritance tax: thresholds, rates and who pays

-Inheritance tax (IHT) is a tax on money or possessions you leave behind when you die, and on some gifts you make during your lifetime.
+Inheritance tax (IHT) is a tax on money or possessions you leave behind when you die.
+Watch our 2 minute video to find out how it works.

-However, a certain amount can be passed on tax-free; this tax-free allowance is officially called the 'nil-rate band'.
+But a certain amount can be passed on inheritance tax-free; this tax-free allowance is officially called the 'nil-rate band'.

-The Which?
-Money Helpline offers independent guidance on all types of tax issues, including those involving inheritance tax.
+- The Which?
+Money Helpline offers independent guidance on all types of tax issues, including inheritance tax.
 If you're not a Which? member, and you'd like to get unlimited access to our Money Helpline experts, you can try Which?
 Money for two months for £1.

 For example, if you leave behind an estate worth £500,000 the tax bill will be £70,000 (40% on £175,000 - the difference between £500,000 and £325,000).

-However, if you are married or in a civil partnership, you may be able to leave more than this before paying tax.
+However if you're passing on a home, or if you're married or in a civil partnership, you may be able to leave more than this before paying tax.

 Inheritance tax rules for married couples and civil partners

-Married couples and civil partners are allowed to pass their possessions and assets to each other tax-free and the surviving partner is allowed to use both tax-free allowances (providing one wasn’t used at the first death).
+Married couples and civil partners are allowed to pass their possessions and assets to each other tax-free.

 However, some people whose partner died before 21 March 1972 will be caught by a loophole which means they don't get a 'double allowance'.